ian7710/terraform-associate-study-guide/README.md

 This tutorial on HashiCorp Learn shows how to use secrets. https://learn.hashicorp.com/tutorials/terraform/secrets-vault?in=terraform/security

 <h2>A DevOps Engineer needs to reference an existing AMI (machine image) for an AWS Virtual machine called example.
+What would be the correct resource address to assign this AMI to another virtual machine?</h2>

 resource "aws_instance" "example" {
   ami           = "ami-abc123"